 These lumps may contain abnormal thyroid tissue, but they are usually benign or noncancerous.
 They affect the regular function of the thyroid, causing overactive thyroid.

 The thyroid may become enlarged, but people usually do not experience pain.
 The person may be able to feel the nodules with the fingertips.

 Excessive iodine intake

 The thyroid gland removes iodine from the blood.
 Iodine comes from foods such as seafood, bread, and salt.
 The thyroid gland uses the iodine to produce thyroid hormones.

 Taking additional iodine in supplements can cause the thyroid gland to produce too much of the hormones.

-Intake of thyroid hormones: Patients who are receiving thyroid hormones as a treatment need to follow up regularly with their doctor to make sure they are taking the right dose of thyroid medication.
+People who take thyroid hormones as medication should follow up regularly with their doctor to make sure they are taking the right doses.

-Some medications used in the treatment of heart problems contain a large amount of iodine.
+Some medications that treat heart problems contain a large amount of iodine.
 They may trigger changes in thyroid function.
 Another drug that can affect thyroid function is lithium, which is a drug used to treat bipolar disorder.